Jacksepticeye: Media lists and income

 McLoughlin's influence and income has been included in a number of media lists and rankings.
-In September 2017, he was included in Forbes' list of the Top Gaming Influencers of 2017.
-The following year, he was estimated to be the eighth highest-paid YouTuber by Forbes, with estimated earnings of $16 million.
-He was also estimated to be the eighth highest-paid gamer by Forbes in 2019, with estimated earnings of $11 million, and he was announced as the third most talked about gaming personality of the year on Twitter.
+In September 2017, he was included in Forbess list of the Top Gaming Influencers of 2017.
+In 2018, he was estimated to be the eighth highest-paid YouTuber by Forbes, with estimated earnings of $16 million.
+In 2019, he was estimated to be the eighth highest-paid gamer by Forbes, with estimated earnings of $11 million, and he was announced as the third most talked about gaming personality of the year on Twitter.
 McLoughlin was featured on the 2020 Forbes 30 Under 30 list under the category "Sports & Games" where he was described as "Ireland's most popular YouTuber".

 According to research done by consumer electronics retailer Currys, McLoughlin was the 6th most popular gaming streamer of 2021.
-McLoughlin was included in Forbes' Top Creators 2022 list at number 15.
-He was also the seventh-highest earning gaming YouTuber in 2022 according to an analysis by casino review site Casino Alpha, with an estimated income of €7.3 million from his YouTube videos that year.
-McLoughlin was again listed at number 15 in Forbes' Top Creators 2023, being the eighth highest paid creator on the list with an estimated income of $27 million.
-He was included in Forbes' Top Creators 2024 at number 23 with an estimated income of $18 million.
+McLoughlin was included in Forbess Top Creators 2022 list at number 15.
+He was the seventh-highest earning gaming YouTuber in 2022 according to an analysis by casino review site Casino Alpha, with an estimated income of €7.3 million from his YouTube videos that year.
+McLoughlin was again listed at number 15 in Forbess Top Creators 2023, being the eighth highest paid creator on the list with an estimated income of $27 million.
+He was included in Forbess Top Creators at number 23 with an estimated income of $18 million in both 2024 and 2025.

 In June 2014, McLoughlin's channel entered the top 100 most-subscribed channels on YouTube and was the most-subscribed Irish channel according to Tubefilter.
 Since then his channel has been noted as the most subscribed in Ireland by multiple publications, including the Irish Examiner, The Irish Times, The Times, and The Guardian.